 What methods can I use to propagate my Wandering Jew plant?

-The main method of propagation for Wandering Jew plants is through stem cuttings.
+The main method is through stem cuttings.
 Although you can also do it through division of the mother plant, there really is not much point as stem cuttings is such a simple and successful method.

-Below you’ll find a step by step method of how to propagate your Wandering Jew plant through stem cuttings.
+Below you’ll find a step by step method of how to propagate your plant through stem cuttings.

 How to propagate a Wandering Jew using stem cuttings

 Ideally, you want to locate a stem that has several healthy nodes and leaves.
 A node is the joint in the stem where the leaves grow out from.
 This is also where the roots will grow from once in water.

 Make sure to include several nodes in each section of cutting as it’ll mean root growth will be much quicker.
 How many cuttings you take, and exactly how long each one is, is entirely up to you!